etianen/py.sh/README.md

 - Many projects already have a `package.json` file for managing nodejs dependencies.

+### Q: Haven't you just reinvented virtualenv?

+Not really. virtualenv is useful for managing a standalone bunch of PyPy dependencies.
+It doesnt help with installing Python interpreters not included in your operating system, and large binary dependencies can be a pain to install.

+### Q: Haven't you just reinvented pyenv?

+Not really. pyenv is useful for managing multiple Python versions in development, but it doesnt help with binary dependencies.

+This project is just a thin wrapper around [Miniconda](http://continuum.io/anaconda), so it hasn't really reinvented anything.

 ## Build status

 This project is built on every push using the Travis-CI service.